callum-jones19/leadlight/notes.md

    1. Let's start by just trying to compile the examples in the vst3-sys repo.
       1. So, crossreferencing the built example, and the Airwindows Consolidated VST3 code, it turns out a VST3 "file" is actually a folder.
 This contains the `.so` file, and a JSON that contains information about the plugin.
+Note, .so is just the Linux version (Windows would be `.dll`, etc).
+This just is a **dynamic system library**.
+So, a VST3 file is essentially a bundled dynamic system library, along with a metadata information file.
+So, for something to be a VST3 file...
    2. TODO